NFL on Fox: Renewal of rights, departure of Buck and Aikman, and arrival of Tom Brady (2023–2033)

 On March 18, 2021, the NFL, along with Fox, NBC, CBS, and ABC/ESPN announced a new rights deal with all four networks through the 2033 season.
 Fox will maintain its NFC package of Sunday afternoon games but will no longer broadcast Thursday Night Football.
 The four-network rights deal also includes yearly rotation of the Super Bowl between CBS, Fox, NBC, and ABC meaning that Fox will air Super Bowls LIX (2025), LXIII (2029), and LXVII (2033).
 The contract continues the "cross-flexing" policy introduced in 2014.
 Fox will also have exclusive rights to Christmas Day games, when the schedule allows.

-The 2022 offseason saw a major departure from Fox Sports, with Joe Buck and Troy Aikman both leaving for ESPN to become the new broadcast team for Monday Night Football.
-At the time of Buck and Aikman’s departure, Fox had not yet announced who would replace them as their main broadcast team, but it was suggested that their #2 play-by-play commentator Kevin Burkhardt may be promoted to replace Buck, with his current partner Greg Olsen possibly joining him.
+The 2022 offseason saw a major departure from Fox Sports, with Joe Buck and Troy Aikman both leaving Fox for ESPN to become the new broadcast team for Monday Night Football.
+At the time of Buck and Aikman's departure, Fox had not yet announced who would replace them as their main broadcast team, but it was suggested that their #2 play-by-play commentator Kevin Burkhardt may be promoted to replace Buck, with his current partner Greg Olsen possibly joining him.
 Eventually, on May 10, Fox announced that they had signed 7-time Super Bowl champion Tom Brady to become their lead color commentator, when he retires from playing.
-Brady would become the highest paid analyst in history, passing Aikman and CBS’s Tony Romo, signing a massive 10-year, $375 million contract.
-Later, it was officially announced that Burkhardt and Olsen would replace Buck and Aikman as Fox’s #1 team, with Olsen staying until Brady retires.
-Tom Brady will join Fox Sports in the fall of 2024.
+Brady would become the highest paid analyst in history, passing Aikman and CBS's Tony Romo, signing a massive 10-year, $375 million contract.
+Later, it was officially announced that Burkhardt and Olsen would replace Buck and Aikman as Fox's #1 team, with Olsen staying until Brady retires.
+Tom Brady has joined Fox Sports in the fall of 2024.